LLNL/axom/src/docs/sphinx/coding_guide/sec08_design_implement.rst

       has POD members.
 Do not assume that a compiler-generated default constructor will leave any member variable in a well-defined state.

-      **Exception:** A class that has no data members, including one that is derived from a base class with a default constructor that provides full member initialization, does not require a user-defined default constructor since the compiler-generated version will suffice.
+.. note::  **Exception:** A class that has no data members, including one that
+           is derived from a base class with a default constructor that provides full member initialization, does not require a user-defined default constructor since the compiler-generated version will suffice.

 Know when to use initialization vs. assignment